shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 I know that AngularJS have made these things a little bit difficult to understand.
 Especially when it comes to the random naming conventions they'd chosen.
 If you’re still confused, I would recommend having a look at the below article:

-[AngularJS directives: Isolated scope prefixes ](http://umur.io/AngularJS-directives-using-isolated-scope-with-attributes/) .
-This one explains the *Isolated scope*  and it's properties neatly.
+[AngularJS directives: Isolated scope prefixes ](https://umur.io/angularjs-directives-using-isolated-scope-with-attributes/) .
+This one explains the *Isolated scope*  and its properties.

 That's it !
 This post ended up becoming much longer than I expected, because I wanted to include everything I know.
 I hope everyone enjoyed reading this.
 If you find any errors I would really appreciate it if you guys could send me your corrections and comments ––  the comment box is made just for that.
 Thanks everyone !!